currinjs/CurrinJS/aio/content/guide/template-syntax.md

 <code-example path="template-syntax/src/app/app.component.html" region="img+button" title="src/app/app.component.html" linenums="false">
 </code-example>

-You still create a structure and initialize attribute values this way in Angular templates.
+You still create a structure and initialize attribute values this way in Currin templates.

 Then you learn to create new elements with components that encapsulate HTML and drop them into templates as if they were native HTML elements.